dreamcatcher-tech/network/Inbox/2025-03-23 1044 server testing.md

 ### When building the front end
 we would need to have published the client packages onto the net, and then we would just pull in the latest versions.
 We could use this to point to the server in question, and communicate with it from the front end.

+The front end, in bolt.new, connects to the test environment.